rexcontrols/REXexamples/0302_IoT_Integrations/0302-02_ThingSpeak_API/README.md

 ThingSpeak API example
 ======================

 The source files located in this folder illustrate the use of a HTTP function block.

-Block HTTP is set up to send data to ThingSpeak channel via ThingSpeak API.
+The HTTP block is set up to send data to ThingSpeak channel via ThingSpeak API.
 ThingSpeak channel can be used to visualize your data and access it from remote computers / devices.

 ## Note ##
 This example can be easily modified to any other similar API which is using JSON formatting.

 ## Timing of the project ##
 The algorithm runs each 500 milliseconds (0.5 s).
 See the EXEC function block,